Guide

 Anker: Standard Optical Sensor

 The Anker's optical sensor is perfectly adequate for standard surfaces.
 1600 DPI maximum covers all office tasks.
-Three preset DPI levels (800/1200/1600) cover most scenarios, and a small LED on the top of the mouse indicates the current setting.
+Three preset DPI levels (800/1200/1600) cover most scenarios.

 The glass tracking limitation is the only real-world scenario where the sensor creates a problem.
-If your desk is standard wood or laminate with a mouse pad, the Anker tracks as well as the MX Vertical in everyday use.
-The difference only shows at the extremes — glass surfaces, very fast movements, and high-resolution multi-monitor setups.
+If your desk is standard wood or laminate, the Anker tracks as well as the MX Vertical in practice.

 Connectivity and Multi-Device